Jadis 300B SE monobloc amps Nov 2012.

 Lp was measured at 50Hz to be 1Henry when it should have been

 about 20H.
 The core was quite saturated with Idc at

 (9) The B+ rail for 300B had CRCLC filtering arrangement.
 C1 =

 I removed the E&I laminated chokes which have low Rw = 15r,

 quite low, indicating very few turns.
-Core size
+Core size has

-calculations.
-I adjusted the gap down and re-tested the L and increased
+adjusted the gap down and re-tested the L and increased

 it to 0.8Henry with Ia at 150mAdc.
 The choke could have had Rw =

 30r0 using thinner and more turns which would have

 given L = 2H, but 0.8H was a vast improvement.
 With Silicon diodes

-but replaced 12r0 with 18r0 x 10W placed between HT CT and 0V, so that diode charge currents are
+but replaced 12r0 with 18r0 x 10W placed between HT CT and 0V, so

-in 0V rail finding their way into audio
+prevent switching spikes in 0V rail finding their way into audio

 paths.
 So filter became C1 L C2 with 100Hz Ripple

 voltage at C1 470uF = 0.6Vrms and at C2 = 4mV, and quite

 acceptable for connection to the OPT primary.

 the +440Vdc rail for 300B, and the other for the +400Vdc rail for

 6SN7.
 Both are adequately rated.
 The lesser HT

 use an extra and separate driver tube such as EL34

 in triode so that the 6SN7 could become a stand alone paralleled

 Then there are 4 low voltage secondaries, 2 x 9.6Vac, and 2 x

 5Vac, all rated for 4Amps.
 1 x 9.6Vac is rectified to

 make 12Vdc and followed by series SS regulator for 5.0Vdc for both

 300B.
 The regulator was on a heatsink under the

-OPT in the chassis space, and it liberated about 12 Watts.
+OPT in the chassis space, and it liberated about 12W.
 The other

 9.6Vac is used for making a regulated 6.3Vdc for input

 6SN7.
 5Vac windings are for the 2 x 5U4 cathodes.

 I decided each 9.6Vac windings would be used for individual

 separate cathode heating of 300B so separate R+C

 bypass networks could eliminate the very poor biasing the amp has.

 Instead of 2 regulators I used CRC with R on

 heatsink placed where 5u4 used to be.
 Also on the same much larger

 heatsink positioned for much better ventilation

 and less heating effect on sub-chassis items, I placed the 2 x 1k0

 Rk to each 300B.
 So, heat is now managed better.

 (11) I found the amp had 2 x 160mA anode fuses for the pair

 tube and then the other would blow just after.
 Mains fuse would

 not blow unless something much worse occurred.

 Blown fuses under the chassis were difficult for an owner to

 I have installed active protection by monitoring cathode current

 with 22r between each R&C cathode bias network

 moving the amps.
 With Ia = 70mAdc, V 22r = 1.54Vdc.
 Its a safe

 measurement to make and if anyone shorts the test

 point to 0V, it won't kill anything or anyone.